 How insurance companies handle medical conditions

-Many insurance companies will therefore do one of two things (or often both).
+Many insurance companies will do one of two things (or often both).
 They will set an age limit on their policies, after which they don’t want to take on what they see as the added risk of selling you insurance.
-If you are aged 70 and over, this reduces the choice available to you.
-Many insurers will also refuse to cover you if you have any medical condition.
+If you are aged 50 plus and over, this reduces the choice available to you.
+Many insurers will refuse to cover you if you have any medical condition.

 The other tactic is to increase premiums by age to cover the higher likelihood of paying out on a claim.
-On top of this, many companies that will offer cover for medical conditions will charge handsomely for the privilege.
+On top of this, many companies offering coverage for medical conditions will charge handsomely for the privilege.

-It is far from uncommon for travellers aged 70 and over who get diagnosed with a health condition to be quoted travel insurance prices they cannot afford.
+It is not uncommon for travellers aged 55 and over diagnosed with a health condition to be quoted travel insurance prices they cannot afford.
 And because there is less choice available to them, it can seem like there is no alternative.

 The good news is that there are alternatives – thousands of older people with medical conditions can still travel with complete insurance protection without taking on crippling extra costs.